flyx/flyx.org/_posts/2012-08-14-adabundler.md

 ada-bundler is not a GUI library.
 To write a cross-platform desktop application with a graphical user interface, you need a library like [GTK][3] or [Qt][4].
 There are Ada bindings for both libaries.
-A promising new Ada project aiming to provide a user interface library is [Lumen][5].
+A promising Ada project aiming to provide a user interface library is [Lumen][5].
 If you want to create an OpenGL-based application, you can use [AdaOpenGL][6].

 If your application has dependencies on dynamic libraries, you may need to bundle them with your application.
-This is currently not possible, it will need some planning and diving into the linux packaging systems, because a RPM / DEB backend probably wants to add dependencies to the packages your application depends on instead of bundling the libraries.
+This is currently not possible, it will need some planning and diving into the linux packaging systems, because an RPM / DEB backend probably wants to add dependencies to the packages your application depends on instead of bundling the libraries.